 From 2006-2013 she performed at the Theater Moscow School of Dramatic Arts as singer and actress, having participated in such productions as The Guest of Stone, or Don Juan Is Dead directed by A.A.
 Vasiliev ; Gibraltar; and the operatic mono-play Letter, both directed by Constantine K.S Mishin, while continuing her belle canto training under Andrei G. Nashchokin and the maestro Marcello Lippi.

-She was the winner of the 2008 Festos Students’ Competition, a Diploma holder of the International School of Vocal Skills and of Academy “Santa Croce” in Trieste.
+She was the winner of the 2008 Festos Students’ Competition, the winner or the International preium "Clean sound", a Diploma holder of the International School of Vocal Skills and of Academy “Santa Croce” in Trieste.
 She is soloist at the Moscow philharmonic and the Opus Posth Ensemble.
 In 2017, she was awarded the Silver Lion at the Narnia Festival, directed by Cristiana Pegoraro.